 Challenging Sounds: The challenge with this word is the discrepancy between the spelling and the pronunciation.
 Incorporate reading activities alongside pronunciation practice to master the relationship between spelling and pronunciation in English.

 Tips/Activities: Read song lyrics as you listen along to the song, or listen to podcasts as you read the transcripts.
-Pay attention to the spelling of words versus how you hear them pronounced by native speakers.
+Explore these 35 English pronunciation rules and pay attention to the spelling of words versus how you hear them pronounced by native speakers.

 3. Schedule